vanhoefm/libwifi/docs/linux_tutorial.md

 ![The frame was retransmitted 15 times](injected_retrans.png)

 Frames with a broadcast receiver address are (normally) only transmitted once when injected.
-Note that some network cards may continue to retransmit a frame even though an acknowledgement was recieved.
+Note that some network cards may continue to retransmit a frame even though an acknowledgement was received.
 This behaviour depends on the specific network card being used.

-When another device send a frame with as receiver address the MAC address of the interface in monitor mode, then _some_ network cards may automatically send an acknowledgement (e.g. some Atheros cards).
+When another device sends a frame with as receiver address the MAC address of the interface in monitor mode, then _some_ network cards may automatically send an acknowledgement (e.g. some Atheros cards).
 Other network cards won't send an acknowledgement, causing the sender to retransmit the frame.

 Advanced monitor and injection parameters are also available.